dasarpai/old.dasarpai.github.io/_wiablog/2021-03-24-Challenges-In-The-Meditation-Process.md

 ![Challenges In The Meditation Process](/assets/images/wiapost/5150-Challenges-In-The-Meditation-Process.jpg)

 ## Challenges In The Meditation Process

-Namaste,

 You can meditate with open eyes
 and you can meditate with closed eyes.